Qile0317/APackOfTheClones/README.md

 install.packages("APackOfTheClones")
 ```

-For more details on installation methods and information on alternative/development versions, see [```vignette("APackOfTheClones-install")```](https://qile0317.github.io/APackOfTheClones/articles/APackOfTheClones-install.html)
+For more details/info on alternative/development versions, see [`vignette("APackOfTheClones-install")`](https://qile0317.github.io/APackOfTheClones/articles/APackOfTheClones-install.html)

 ## Usage

-The package extends the functionality of `scRepertoire` ***v2*** by working with a seurat object's corresponding T/B cell receptor library.
-To do this, read the [scRepertoire vignette](borch.dev/uploads/screpertoire).
+Clonal visualizations are created from a user-defined clonotype column in the metadata, along with a user-defined dimensional reduction from a Seurat Object.
+To get clonotypes, users can use their own column or read the [scRepertoire vignette](borch.dev/uploads/screpertoire) for a tutorial on how to integrate real data.
 Briefly, an scTCR-seq/scBCR-seq experiment (e.g. from a 10X genomics single cell immune profiling run) should be processed with ```scRepertoire::combineTCR``` / ```scRepertoire::combineBCR``` first.
 Then, it should be integrated into the corresponding seurat object either with ```scRepertoire::combineExpression```.

 To quickly produce the visualization, the ```vizAPOTC(your_combined_seurat_object)``` should give a reasonable visualization.
 There is an example seurat object included in the package which can be used with ```data("combined_pbmc")```.
 The following code chunk is an example of how it can be done: